GerLech/AsyncWebConfig/README.md

-# WebConfig
+# AsyncWebConfig

 This Arduino Library works with ESP8266 and ESP32

 It allows to edit configuration data by a web form.
 The configuration data will be storde in the SPIFFS and can be reloades from there.
 The web form can be free formatted using JSON.
-If you start an AccessPoint, you can use WebConfig to edit access information for the local Network
+This library works with ESPAsyncWebServer If you start an AccessPoint, you can use AsyncWebConfig to edit access information for the local Network

 ## Constants: